Rethinking Bivariate Causal Discovery Through the Lens of Exchangeability: Causal Discovery, Exchangeability, and Their Intersection

-Additionally, Guo et al. also proposed an algorithm for causal discovery in the bivariate setting based on the asymmetry between both causal directions present in the second assumption of the Causal de Finetti Theorem .
-The idea is that, while in the causal direction, $Y_{[n]} \perp\!\!\!\perp X_{n+1} \mid X_{[n]}$ holds, the same is not necessarily true in the opposite direction.
-To test whether \(\forall n \in \mathbb{N}: Y_{[n]} \perp\!\!\!\perp X_{n+1} \mid X_{[n]}\), one would need to have the joint probability distribution over $P(Y_{[n]}, X_{n+1}, X_{[n]})$.
-However, the asymmetry expressed above is impossible to test in an exchangeable process since only one realization of each variable is obtained in reality.
-To go around this issue, the authors constructed datasets that approximate de Finetti's Theorem in viewing an exchangeable process as a mixture of i.i.d. sequences.
-To do so, they assume the data comes from N different environments, where each environment, $e$, is defined by its latent parameters, which are drawn according to the prior distribution: $(\theta^e,\psi^e) \sim(p(\theta),p(\psi))$.
+Guo et al. also argue that eschewing stronger i.i.d. constraints for exchangeability allows the presence of asymmetric dependencies between variables.
+These asymmetries can then be explored to develop new causal discovery methods.
+Specifically, they propose an algorithm for bivariate causal discovery based on the asymmetry between both causal directions present in the second assumption of the Causal de Finetti Theorem.
+While in the causal direction, $Y_{[n]} \perp\!\!\!\perp X_{n+1} | X_{[n]}$ holds, the same is not necessarily true in the opposite direction.
+To test whether \(\forall n \in \mathbb{N}: Y_{[n]} \perp\!\!\!\perp X_{n+1} | X_{[n]}\), one would need to have the joint probability distribution over $P(Y_{[n]}, X_{n+1}, X_{[n]})$.
+However, the asymmetry expressed above is impossible to test in an exchangeable process, since only one realization of each variable is obtained.
+To address this issue, the authors constructed datasets that approximate de Finetti's Theorem in viewing an exchangeable process as a mixture of i.i.d. sequences.
+Specifically, they assume the data comes from $N$ different environments, where each environment, $e$, is defined by its latent parameters, which are drawn according to the prior distribution: $(\theta^e,\psi^e) \sim(p(\theta),p(\psi))$.
 In a sense, this is similar to the earlier concept of interventions, because all environments share the same underlying causal graph over the observed variables $X$ and $Y$, while the specific causal mechanism is defined by $\theta$ and $\psi$.
-Nevertheless, from a more practical viewpoint, these interventions are much softer between each other (very similar causal relationships between interventions), and many more in number (the author's algorithm considers 100).
+Nevertheless, from a more practical viewpoint, these interventions are much softer between each other (very similar causal relationships between interventions), and many more in number (the authors' algorithm considers 100).